According to Transport Canada, the safest place for children younger than 13 years old is in the back seat.

 3. Make sure your child is properly buckled up, with the lap belt low and snug over the hips and the shoulder belt across the chest.
 Never place the shoulder belt behind the child or under the arm.
 If your child is too small for the seatbelt (under 145 cm) then they should be in a booster seat.

-5. Ensure the area between your child and the door is clear of all objects.
-Toys, blankets, and even pillows could harm your child if the side air bag inflates.
+5. Make sure the area between your child and the airbag is clear of all objects, including toys, which could harm your child if the side air bag inflates.

 Check your child’s position frequently throughout the car ride.